-- (a) on summary conviction to a fine of one million dollars and to imprisonment for three years; and - (b) on conviction on indictment to a fine of two million dollars and imprisonment for five years.
+- (a) on summary conviction to a fine of one hundred thousand dollars and to imprisonment for three years; and - (b) on conviction on indictment to a fine of two hundred and fifty thousand dollars and imprisonment for five years.

-(4) For the purpose of this section, "cyberbully" means to use a computer system repeatedly or continuously to convey information which causes -
+(4) For the purposes of this section, "harm" means serious emotional distress.